-Curcumin is a substance with powerful anti-inflammatory and antioxidant properties.
-Is also widely used as an anti-depressant.
-Curcumin is also known to elevate the brain hormone BDNF.
+Curcumin is a substance with powerful anti-inflammatory and antioxidant properties which is also widely used as an anti-depressant.
+Additionally, curcumin is also known to elevate the brain hormone BDNF.
 As the level of BDNF elevates it increases the growth of new neurons and fights degenerative activity in the brain.

 Chronic inflammation of joints and infections are subsided with the use of Curcumin.
-It inhibits many of the molecules that cause inflammation.
+And, it inhibits many of the molecules that cause inflammation.